Equinamity-A Revolution in Horse and Rider Training

 The above shoes rely on clips for stability in part to compensate for incorrectly prepared bearing surfaces.
 However, the two shoes are different.

-In the case of the Spanish horse the toe of the shoe is set back away from the toe of the hoof.
+Left photo-in the case of the Spanish horse the toe of the shoe is set back away from the toe of the hoof.
 While this may have been done for the purpose of improving break-over it has created another problem.
 This is now a double toe.
-This means that at the moment when the hoof leaves the ground there is no single defined point of final push.
+This means that at the moment when the hoof leaves the ground there is no single defined hoof perimeter for final push.
 This is usually the leading edge of the shoe.
-However, in this case it is now somewhere between the rim of the shoe and the rim of the hoof, as the next photo shows.
-This dispersion weakens the leg’s thrust by changing and broadening its location.
+However, in this case it is now somewhere between the rim of the shoe and the rim of the hoof.
+This dispersion weakens the leg’s thrust.
+There is a further problem in that the clips are too large and the shoe is too wide which also presents a possible problem of shoe loss.

 shoeing double toe